roman-milk/roman-milk.github.io/fit-vs-fat.md

+===

- ****** Fit vs. Fat ****** byTheTalkMan© But who could blame them?
+But who could blame them?
 There had always been an undercurrent of...tolerance within their little clique; like I didn't belong.
 They were all so attractive, beautiful, popular, and successful...but what was I without Ben?
 A fat, depressing, wreck.
 Alexis, meanwhile, belonged.
 She was a perfect fit; hell she probably took over.
 That was just how things worked; the most attractive woman with the biggest tits was the head of the pack; the Alpha female...and despite my self-denials, I knew that I had always been the Omega...the runt.
 The Freak.
 And they were glad to be rid of me.

  Week after week, these discs arrived.
 I don't know why I tortured myself by watching these, but I did.
 I watched every single one.
 These workout videos/sex tapes kept coming, and I kept watching.
 I eventually had a shelf full of them.
 DVD's full of the man I love fucking another woman.
 I must be a masochist to hold onto them, but I couldn't help myself.